Visionary and Founder

 The Bill Pickett Invitational Rodeo was created and managed by a promoter who established himself as an innovative leader in special events marketing.
 Lu Vason, grew up in Berkeley, California and moved to Denver in 1977.
 He had over 50 years experience as a producer, media impresario and marketing consultant.
 He was a trend setter and creative spirit.

 Lu Vason was convinced that the time had come to uncover the cultural past of the Black cowboy.
 In 1984, he created an all-Black rodeo named after the legendary Black cowboy, Bill Pickett, who originated "bulldogging".
-Some 34 years later the Bill Pickett Invitational Rodeo is now a popular series, which reaches over 130,000 spectators annually across the United States..
+Some 40 years later the Bill Pickett Invitational Rodeo is now a popular series, which has reached millions across the United States.

 Lu Vason, founder of the Bill Pickett Invitational Rodeo, challenged the false perception of an absentee presence of Blacks in the development of the West, while molding his touring rodeo into a success.
 The Black rodeo has been a powerful tool in his goals of educating people on the Black West as well as building a profitable business.